mehrenfried/CS-Projects/GirlsWhoCode.md

 2048 as coding project
 "Computer Science is a Way to Solve any Problem you want to solve."

-Pillars
+**Pillars**
-Open ended / continue to build on (new level) Project-based & interest driven assignments(2D arrays via 2048 not matrix multiplication) Safe learning environment & community (collaboration over competition)
+Open ended / continue to build on (new level) Project-based & interest driven assignments (2D arrays via 2048 not matrix multiplication) Safe learning environment & community (collaboration over competition / overcoming perfectionism / thought wall) Soft Skills Complement Hard Skills
+Technical Content and Authentic Exposure

 **Girls Who Code Summer**
 20-25 hours / wk of in class time